gabriel-bianchessi/mono-escriba/README.md

 ---
 ---

-Hello, abive there's a message just to test  if the git repository is working
+Hello, above there's a message just to test  if the git repository is working

 ```json
 {